laripeanuts/radix-fullstack-challenge/README.md

 The backend was developed using Node.js typed with NestJS and Prisma.
 The database used was PostgreSQL.

-- **Features**:
+#### Architecture:

+This repository is organized following the Clean Architecture principles, with the following layers:

+- **Core**: Contains the shared files between the layers, like the entities, the errors and the decorators.
+- **Config**: Contains the configuration services, like the authentication and env.
+- **Domain**: Contains the use cases, repositories, entities and the interfaces of the application.
+- **HTTP**: Contains the controllers, validations pipes and the routes.
+- **Database**: Contains the databases files, like the repositories, mappings and all the database connections.

+#### Features

 - User:
   - POST
 - Authentication with JWT
 - Equipment (authenticated users only)
   - POST
   - GET all
 - Measurement
   - POST
   - POST via CSV file
   - GET by equipment value average in a specific period

 ### Frontend